Lead: Jorge Jiménez, Fundación MarViva

 - Preventing Plastics Pervading an Oceanic Oasis: Building the Case for the Costa Rica Thermal Dome to Become a World Heritage Site in ABNJ, by D Johnson and colleagues, in Marine Policy 2018, Vol. 96 (download).

 Raised public awareness of the importance and value of biodiversity, both as an environmental and an economic resource, is fundamental for the sustained coexistence of human society and wildlife, especially as biodiversity is vital for the continued functioning and provision of ecosystem services which, for the most part, humans take for granted.
 Already, GOBI has contributed to the description of an EBSA (Upwelling system of Papagayo and adjacent areas) that recognises the wildlife corridor between Costa Rica’s coastline and the Dome.
-This work will build upon that recognition to reinforce the notion that biodiversity must be preserved, especially in areas beyond national jurisdiction where adequate protection and regulation are lacking.
-It will also formulate a political mechanism so that actions can be taken at both national and regional scales to implement the preservation of biodiversity associated with the Dome, and in doing all of this, contribute towards the fulfilment of GOBI’s objectives for the benefit of all.
+This work builds upon that recognition to reinforce the notion that biodiversity must be preserved, especially in areas beyond national jurisdiction where adequate protection and regulation are lacking.
+It has also formulated a political mechanism so that actions can be taken at both national and regional scales to implement the preservation of biodiversity associated with the Dome, and in doing all of this, contribute towards the fulfilment of GOBI’s objectives for the benefit of all.